8bitbuddhist/PixelMaestro-Studio/docsrc/Animation-Tab.rst

 Animation Tab
 =============

 The Animation tab is where you can create and modify :pmdocs:`Animations <Animations.html>`.
-Here you can enable Animations, change the type of Animation, create a color palette, and configure the Animation.
+Here you can choose from a variety of Animations, create color palettes, and customize the Animation's settings.
 Selecting certain Animations will cause additional controls to appear, letting you change parameters specific to that Animation.

 .. image:: images/animation-tab.png